HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="median-page-kilobytes-by-type.png",
-  caption="Median page kilobytes by type.", description="A bar chart showing a kilobyes per page for file type in decreasing order for the median page.
+  caption="Median page kilobytes by type.", description="A bar chart showing a kilobytes per page for file type in decreasing order for the median page.
 Images are 1,754 KB on desktop and 2,176 KB on mobile, scripts are 1,271 and 1,208 respectively, css 643 and 611, fonts 143 and 123, html 35 and 34, audio 14 and 9, xml 1 and 1 and text and other 0 for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=1077946836&format=interactive", sheets_gid="1479463761", sql_file="pagestats_percentile_bydevice_format.sql"